Support Services at the Asplundh Cancer Pavilion

 Some patients experience side effects of cancer and some of its treatments and need timely care fast to manage their symptoms.
 With a triage area designated specifically for these patients at the Asplundh Cancer Pavilion, a certified oncology nurse practitioner, in collaboration with the treating physician, provides rapid assessment and intervention.
 Through this program, patients can avoid the stress of an emergency room visit and have access to the care they need.

-To address lifelong needs unique to cancer survivors, the Sidney Kimmel Cancer Center at Abington – Jefferson Health has established the Survivorship Program at the Asplundh Cancer Pavilion.
+To address lifelong needs unique to cancer survivors, the Sidney Kimmel Cancer Center at Jefferson Health has established the Survivorship Program at the Asplundh Cancer Pavilion.
 A certified oncology nurse practitioner helps patients transition to life after cancer treatment, connecting them to ongoing care with their physicians and the specialists who will continue to monitor them and provide care.
 The program also emphasizes well-being by promoting a variety of social and wellness group activities.

 Genetic Risk Assessment and Counseling

 For patients and community members concerned about a family or personal history of breast, ovarian, uterine or colorectal cancer, a physician who specializes in genetic counseling and a nurse genetic counselor provide a free cancer genetic risk assessment.
 The physician and nurse review each case to determine if the individual is eligible for high-risk surveillance, and/or specific studies and genetic testing.
 If our team determines you may be at higher risk for certain types of cancers, we have robust relationships with specialty physicians and can provide referrals for such subspecialties as gynecologic oncology and surgery, breast surgery, and gastrointestinal oncology and surgery.
 If a genetic mutation is found, guidance is provided to help you make informed choices regarding current standard treatment options.
-If you have a gene mutation for which there is no known current therapy, we offer the opportunity to participate (as qualified) in clinical trials at Abington, which are integrated with the Sidney Kimmel Cancer Center – Jefferson Health.
+If you have a gene mutation for which there is no known current therapy, we offer the opportunity to participate (as qualified) in clinical trials at Sidney Kimmel Cancer Center – Jefferson Health.

 Whether you are a woman or man who has been diagnosed with cancer and you have considered conceiving a pregnancy at some point in your life, talk with your oncologist before beginning treatment.